-Tables, figure legends (including description of radiographs), appendices and reference list are not included in the word count.
+Tables, figure legends, appendices and reference list are not included in the word count.
 The report title and titles within the report are included.
-You should not put important information in to a table to avoid the word count; only numerical data should appear within a table.
+You should not put important information into a table to avoid the word count; only numerical data should appear within a table.
 In the interests of fairness to all candidates the word count is strictly adhered to and reports that exceed it will be returned unmarked.